neoan3/neoan3/readme.md

 Rapid development, light-weight, lightning-fast, beginner-friendly yet limitlessly powerful?

-THE MVC framework neoan3 is all that and more.
+THE awesome MVC framework neoan3 is all that and more.

 [See documentation](http://neoan3.rocks/getting-started/)